RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ### Matched custom slot values

 There are differences between what kind of values different services may send.
-Alexa appears to respect capitalization of the custom slot values (or it send lower case versions) while Cortana capitalizes the first letter under some circumstances and also adds a period at the end of utterances.
+Alexa appears to respect capitalization of the custom slot values (or it sends lower case versions) while Cortana capitalizes the first letter under some circumstances, but not always, and also adds a period at the end of utterances or even other punctuation signs (I've seen entering a zip code changed from "12345" to "Is 12345 ?").
 To keep Cortana behaving consistently, the returned matches use the capitalization of the custom slot values supplied in the config file rather than what Cortana will send.
 Thus, if your custom slot value (in the config file) is "petunia" then "petunia" will be returned even if Cortana will send you "Petunia".
+Note that the builtin slot types are not yet configured to do the same (so for and AMAZON.Country you could get "france" or "France").
+This will be fixed in a later release, but for now please use case insensitive conversions.

 ### Dollar values

-If a service like Cortana passes a dollar value, e.g. $1000, it will be mapped to "1000 dollars" as would be expected by an Alexa skills.
+If a service like Cortana passes a dollar value, e.g. $1000, it will be mapped to "1000 dollars" as would be expected by an Alexa skill.
 (Note that if you want to test it with matcher.js you have to either escape the $ character or enclose the whole string in '' rather than "" to avoid command line handling of $)

 ````shell
 > node matcher.js 'the first price is $1000 and the second price is $525000'